openstack/glance/doc/source/controllingservers.rst

 -----------------

-There are two ways to start a Glance server (either the API server or the reference implementation registry server that ships with Glance):
+There are two ways to start a Glance server (either the API server or the registry server):

 * Manually calling the server program

 * Using the ``glance-control`` server daemon wrapper program

-We recommend using the second way.
+We recommend using the second method.

 Manually starting the server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~